 - Homelife.
 Vacations…

-Here are some quick “rules” of time blocking.
+Here are some quick “rules” of time blocking before we move on.

 - Once your block of time is up, that’s it, close up shop and move on to the next task.
 That is how you are able to get through a large number of tasks because you have no choice but to stop and move on to the next thing.

-- Focus hard on the one thing you set to get done in that section of time.
-No checking email while writing a blog post.
+- Having that set amount of time will force you to focus hard on the one thing you set to get done in that section of time.
+No checking email while writing a blog post or creating content.

-Here is an example of what a week might look like when you used time blocking for each of the tasks that you do for your business each day of the week.
+So here is an example of what a week might look like when you use google calendar for time blocking for each of the tasks that you do for your backyard farm, home life, and your business each day of the week.

 Even though they don’t take a lot of time they still add up.

 You bet it does!
 Whether you are a busy mama running a business and wrangling kids, running a home, or you just have a lot going on.
-Time blocking can be useful for anyone.
+Time blocking can be a useful time management system useful for anyone.

-It might seem silly or darn near imposable if you have kids who are constantly depending on you for things.
-But I want you to keep reading because these tips how you can manage your time with time blocking in a way that will work for you too.
+It might seem silly or darn near impossible if you have kids who are constantly depending on you for things.
+But if you look at time blocking with google calendar as a more fluid thing instead of being set in stone you will feel far less stressed when you get an interruption.

 One Task For Each Block Of Time

-When you block out time to do a task for your home or business only do that ONE thing.
+When you block out time to do a task for your home, backyard farm, or business only do that ONE thing.
 If you set aside 30-60 min (longer if possible) for blog post writing while your child is napping.
 Only write blog posts.

 Don’t play something to listen to or clean up the room while you are plotting your points.
 Remember, no multitasking… You will get much further along if you do that one thing and don’t multitask.

 It takes time to work out a good plan for your days that also feels right.
-Try time blocking for at least two weeks before you dismiss it.
+Try time-blocking for at least two weeks before you dismiss it.
 Getting into new habits takes time.
-Keep testing to see what work and don’t give up.
+Keep testing to see what works and don’t give up.